hujunfang888/individual-project/README.md

 ## Data Aviliable
-### This repository does not include raw datasets (FASTQ/VCF etc.) because of controlled data policies.
-All analyses are documented with scripts and small example files only.
+### This project does not include raw data files (like FASTQ or VCF) because I cannot share them(controlled data policy).
+Here I only put the scripts and some small test files to show how the analysis was done.

 ## Data sources & formats
 #### Genomes: PacBio HiFi assemblies with Hi-C scaffolding for all species.
 #### Annotation: Prokka v1.14 for protein coding genes; TE annotation by EDTA & RepeatMasker.